 - A unique platform-generated URL for each prospect engagement

-- A channel selector for sharing via sms, email, social, QR, and shared links
+- An optional channel selector for sharing via sms, email, social, QR, and shared links

 - Engagement metrics

 - Real time open alerts

 Begin by selecting the email address destination.
 A copy of the lead data will be emailed to this address when leads are shared.
 Optionally, an alert will be emailed to this same address when a prospect opens the shared app.

 Decide if you want the Lead form to be secured behind a passcode to so only you can use it.
 If so, check the "Secure" options and enable App mode security in the [Security] tab.

 Next, build the lead form with any of the elements in the form builder.
 Collect name and email address or add additional fields critical to your business such as lead source, geolocation to remind you of precisely where the interaction took place, image uploads, notes, etc.